 UI Antialiasing

-• GPU Multisample Antialiasing (MSAA)
+- GPU Multisample Antialiasing (MSAA)

-• Per Primitive Antialiasing (PPAA)
+- Per Primitive Antialiasing (PPAA)

 Multisample Antialiasing

-MSAA is the default mode and it is implemented by the GPU.
-Most modern GPUs are capable of this form of antialiasing.
-In multisample antialiasing, each pixel at the edge of a polygon is sampled multiple times.
-For each sample-pass, a slight offset is applied to all screen coordinates.
-This offset is smaller than the actual size of the pixels.
-By averaging all these samples, the result is a smoother transition of the colors at the edges.
+In multisample antialiasing, each pixel along the edge of a polygon is sampled multiple times.
+For each sample, a slight sub-pixel offset is applied to the screen coordinates, smaller than the pixel size itself.
+By averaging these samples, the result is a smoother transition of colors along the edges, reducing jaggedness.

-Noesis Views always display content in the active render target.
-Just binding a render target with MSAA enabled will render the UI with antialiasing enabled.
-Our Application Framework supports enabling MSAA by using the command line switch '--samples N'.
+Noesis Views always render content in the active render target.
+Simply binding a render target with MSAA enabled will render the UI with antialiasing.

 Ptr<GLRenderDevice> device = *new GLRenderDevice();